 Eat This is family-owned and operated in beautiful Bucks County, PA.
-They offer a unique array of gourmet marmalade, seasonal soup, pickled vegetables, pot de creme, praline cheesecake and more – all packaged in gorgeous Weck canning jars.
-With a focus on homegrown and locally produced ingredients, Eat This believes that using simple wholesome ingredients is the key to producing quality products.
+They offer artisanal homegrown and locally produced items including jams, marmalade, pickled vegetables, savory items and more – all packaged in gorgeous Weck canning jars.
+Eat This believes that using simple wholesome ingredients is the key to producing quality products.
 Everything is made from scratch without any artificial ingredients or preservatives.

 85 Geigel Hill Rd, PO Box 119